TikeDev/dreaming-spanish-importer/README.md

 ## What is this?

-This is the source code for a Chrome extension used to provide a helpful icon on the YouTube video control bar, that when pressed, imports the video into the
+This is the source code for a Firefox/Chrome extension that adds a specialized button to YouTube and Spotify to add the video or podcast time to your Dreaming Spanish tracker.
-'External Hours' part of the Dreaming Spanish website.

 <img width="147" alt="image" src="https://github.com/user-attachments/assets/80d4fd00-bd4c-48af-8e3f-ace7a592c1d3">